silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/6-ConcurrencyTechniques.md

 - Chap 21
 - Implementation of what we studied in chap 20

+- Concurrency control manager should prevent these problems:
+	- lost update problem:
+	- Temporary update problem:
+	- Incorrect Summary Problem:

+- In concurrency control, the concurrency control manager can lock (using locking protocol) some data (for short amount of time) to not be operated on concurrently when there are multiple queries by users.
+- Locking must be done because update and read statements may conflict, so want to write first then read the latest table.

 - To implement conflict serializability, we can do the following:
 - Concurrency control protocols that ensure serializability:
 	1) Two phase locking protocol